chiarabarbieri/SNPs_HumanOrigins_Recipes/README.md

 This project contains different folders (sections) for some of the most used analysis methods to be performed on SNP chip databases.
 It is particularly tailored to the Human Origins Affymetrix array, and for analysis of human population history.

-Most of the commands are part of the analysis pipeline for the paper ........
+Most of the commands are part of the analysis pipeline for the paper **The current genomic landscape of western South America: Andes, Amazonia and Pacific Coast** https://10.1093/molbev/msz174

 The commands use publicity available softwares and packages such as: